Title of Work and its Form: “Axis,” short story

 Grace and Avie were friends fifty years ago.
 Both were farm girls and somewhat isolated during their college years.
 Ms. Munro uses flashback to describe the stress Avie experienced in the run-up to her marriage and the story of the way Grace lost her virginity to Royce, a young man whose patience had limits in this arena.
 There’s a great scene in which Royce and Grace have finally arranged for some alone time.
 Unfortunately, the episode is interrupted in the most unpleasant and expected manner.
 Royce takes off and never looks back.
 Ms. Munro fast-forwards to the present, depicting Royce and Avie’s coincidental reunion on a passenger train.
 Their lives didn’t end up the way they had expected, but whose does?

 I love the way that Ms. Munro so successfully imbued the story with youthful passion.
 The author has many decades on me and has accumulated more literary accolades than I’ll ever even hear about, but she is still able to inhabit the mind of a horny young man through her hummingbird-like third person narrator.
 About halfway through the story, Ms. Munro turns a very impressive magic trick.
-After months of denying him the gift of her virginity, Avie has made a plan to have sex with Royce.
-Avie’s mother has given Royce a day’s reprieve from doing farm chores and believes he will be alone.
-Instead, Avie will ride her bike away from home…then immediately return to enjoy a couple hours of solitude with her boyfriend.
+After months of denying him the gift of her virginity, Grace has made a plan to have sex with Royce.
+Grace’s mother has given Royce a day’s reprieve from doing farm chores and believes he will be alone.
+Instead, Grace will ride her bike away from home…then immediately return to enjoy a couple hours of solitude with her boyfriend.

 Put yourself in the place of the characters.
 It’s going to happen!
 You’re going to get what you’ve been waiting for!
 Only you have to wait until the day after tomorrow to get it.
 The reader and the characters are in the same position; they both want to see what happens when the love is made.
 The characters must wait a day in “character time,” and Ms. Munro makes you wait a page as she briefly describes what happens on the penultimate day of Grace’s life as a maiden.
 Sharing the anticipation with the characters puts you on the edge of your seat during the climactic scene (no pun intended).
 Even better, Ms. Munro uses that day to add characterization and depth to the looming sexual encounter.
 When Grace’s mother points out that “Royce here is the type to spoil a woman,” she means that Royce will be very generous with his eventual wife.
 The reader, of course, knows what Royce is planning to do and thinks of the word “spoil” in a decidedly different sense.